insure logo

 Which New Mexico ZIP codes are most expensive for car insurance?

-Our data shows that the Kirtland Air Force Base area came out as the most expensive with an average annual premium of $2,332.
-South Valley was No. 2 and Monument was No. 3.
+Our data shows that Kirtland Air Force Base is the most expensive area for coverage with an average premium of $2,332 a year.

 Here are the most expensive ZIP codes in New Mexico for car insurance: